All Episodes

 She's been in there eating the Christmas cookies.

-But yeah, they refuse the greatest gift of all, which is the son of God, Jesus.
+But yeah, they refuse the greatest gift of all, which is the Son of God, Jesus.

-She said, I don't participate in Christmas.
+She said, I don't participate in Christmas, but I know she's gotten a bunch of gifts.

-But is she you know, she's gotten a lot of things on discount since the day after Thanksgiving.
+But she, you know, she's gotten a lot of things on discount since the day after Thanksgiving, unless she's decided to mark them back up off the sale price.

 She's been participating in Christmas, whether she's known it or not.